intrica-ltd/php-pdo-code-challenge/README.md

     composer install
 ```

- - Make a copy of the `database.config.php.dist` file and rename it to `database.config.php`, Adjust the values to match your local machine's database setup
+ - Make a copy of the `database.config.php.dist` file located in the `config` directory and rename the copy to `database.config.php`, Adjust the values to match your local machine's database setup

  - Start up a PHP server so you can see the results of your work, if you're using PHPStorm we've included our `.idea` which has a run config already setup
  ```